SpellholdStudios/StuffofTheMagi/README-FR.md

 		- Added DS values (176 LOCKPICKINGMTPBONUS = 176 WIZARD_PROTECTION_FROM_PETRIFICATION) for classical games and Set State PROTECTION_FROM_PETRIFICATION (107) for EE games.
 	- Boots of the Magi (wzrdboot)
 		- Fixed description string: same movement rate as Boots of Speed instead of "Movement rate increased by 50%", and replaced "Aura cleansed after each spell" with "Improved Alacrity one per day".
-		- Fixed ability icon (SPWI921B) and replaced opocde #148 with opcode #146.
+		- Fixed ability icon (SPWI921B) and replaced opcode #148 with opcode #146.
 		- Appended tooltip.2da: Improved Alacrity.
 	- Staff of the Magi (wzrdstaf)
 		- Fixed wrong damages.